TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

 These are an overview of what I really need/want to get working before release.

-* [ ] Admin UI: Move Installed Packages editable list into the "Manage Front-End Libraries" section.
-* [ ] Add/Remove/Update npm packages in userDir (for front-end library management).
 * [ ] Allow for middleware to be loaded from files in `<uibRoot>` both for http and for websockets

-These are what I'd like to also squeeze in but they might have to wait to v2.1

-* [ ] Admin UI: File editor needs to handle file uploads.
-* [ ] Admin UI: File editor needs to handle sub-folders for src & dist only.
-* [ ] Admin UI: File editor needs to handle common folder not just the instance folder.
-* [ ] Deal with instance folders build script if found.
-* [ ] Build script processing needs the ability to do npm handling for the instance folder not just for userDir.

-New Ideas

-* [ ] Define msg.uib property as reserved.
-To allow for comms to specific component types and html ID's.
-   * [ ] uibuilderfe: If msg.uib present on incoming normal msg, don't include in normal msg event.
-Will be used in dedicated uib components to allow a Dashboard-like experience.
-   * ?
-May need new nodes to make comms easier ?
-* [ ] New node: allowing a socket.io "room" to be defined.
-Will need to pick a current main instance from a dropdown (using API)
-   * [ ] Change FE to allow for rooms.
-* [ ] New node: cache - see WIKI cache page for details.
-* [ ] Node(s) for specific web components.
-Possibly allowing the component to be pushed over ws.
-[Ref.1](https://markus.oberlehner.net/blog/distributed-vue-applications-pushing-content-and-component-updates-to-the-client/)

 ----